-In a company survey conducted by the CDP,^{2} an international not-for-profit environmental organization, we have received an A- rating in two fields, "Climate change" and "Water security," for two consecutive years.
+In a company survey conducted by the CDP,2 an international not-for-profit environmental organization, we have received an A- rating in two fields, "Climate change" and "Water security," for two consecutive years.

-We actively disclose information through the approach of management to environmental activities, ESG briefings combat climate change were also highly LEADER for institutional investors and other activities.
-In addition rated, and we have received an "A" rat-2020 to medium- and long-term environmental targets, we ing for two consecutive years in climate set numerical targets for each year.
-This and activities to change supplier engagement.
-2 A not-for-profit organization (NPO) established in 2000.
-It is operated with support from institutional investors and others in each country, and conducts surveys of corporate environmental information and publishes the results.
+We actively disclose information through the approach of management to environmental activities, ESG briefings for institutional investors and other activities.
+In addition to medium- and long-term environmental targets, we set numerical targets for each year.
+This and activities to steadily reduce CO2 and water usage in a step-by-step fashion led to these ratings.